javachessgui/javachessgui/ReadMe.txt

 Setup:

-- if you want to use a uci engine or want to change the engine press the 'Load engine' button and select a valid uci engine ( the program remembers the selected engine on the next run )
+- if you want to use a uci engine or want to change the engine press the 'Load engine' button and select a valid uci engine

 Usage: